critocrito/sugarcube/packages/plugin-mail/README.md

 This plugin emails any failed queries that occur during a pipeline run.
 It looks up the list of queries in the `failed` attribute of the stats object.
 It will send an email to qvery recipient supplied using the `mail_recipient` query type.
 If there are no failed queries, the email sending will be skipped.

+## `mail_pipeline_stats` plugin

+A pipeline run collects a lot of instrumentation details during a run.
+This plugin creates a run report and emails it.
+It will send an email to qvery recipient supplied using the `mail_recipient` query type.

 ## `mail_diff_stats` plugin

 This plugin sends statistics of type `diff`.
 It will send an email to every